 Last week I read an article about Sephardic Jews who were getting Portuguese passports because of Brexit.
 It was a fascinating bit of news that reminded me of something I had written years ago.

-In 1996 I received a fellowship to study Ladino, a mix of 15th Century Spanish mixed with Hebrew.
+In 1996 I received a fellowship to study Ladino, a mix of 15th Century Spanish and Hebrew.
 My travels took me to the Library of Congress in DC, the Sephardic Home for the Aged in Brooklyn, archives in Spain and Israel and the streets of Tel Aviv and Jerusalem.
 Learning it had become an obsession of mine after I read an article about it in high school, and Professor David Halperin supervised my attempts to decipher manuscripts in Rashi script.
 It was all a fanastic puzzle that I enjoyed immensely.
 (My father’s side of the family were Ashkenazic Jews, and my great grandfather emigrated to the United States from a shtetl near Odessa in 1900, so it was very interesting learning more about Sephardic Jews.)

 I wrote about my experiences, but never published them.
 I was too busy writing my honors theses in economics and history.
 The piece is now dated, but I hope it might be of more general interest, so I’m publishing it here.

 At a the Sephardic Home for the Aged, a retirement home on Cropsey Avenue in Brooklyn, I met Rebekah Behar, an eighty-four year old woman with thin white hair and a beautiful smile.
 She did not grow up in New York City.
 She grew in a small Jewish neighborhood of Skopje, a town in the Balkans, where everyone shared the same familiar language, a language she can now share with only a few.